Q: What’s poutine?

 Q: Where can I buy poutine?

-A: All over Canada, and at a few odd locations in the United States, but it’s best to eat it in Quebec (preferably outside of Montreal).
+A: All over Canada and, since 2010, at a growing number of locations in the United States and throughout the world, but it’s best to eat it in Quebec (preferably outside of Montreal).
+This is largely because day-fresh curd cheese suppliers are hard to find outside Quebec, and the ones supplying Montreal are mostly bad.

 Q: What’s the best place to eat poutine?